 Why Choose Shulman & Hill?

-If you or a loved one have been bitten by a dog, contact a personal injury attorney right away.
-An experienced dog bites lawyer can help you navigate the difficult legal terrain to pursue compensation.
+If you or a loved one have been bitten by a dog, contact one of our personal injury attorneys right away.
+An experienced dog bites lawyer can help you navigate the difficult legal terrain to pursue compensation for your injuries.

-Shulman & Hill is an NYC law firm that specializes in workers’ compensation and personal injury claims.
-We know just how damaging dog bites can be and work tirelessly to help our clients.
-Our team of attorneys operate on a contingency-based model and can review your case for free.
-Contact Shulman & Hill for a free case consultation so that we help to protect your rights.
+Shulman & Hill is a New York City law firm that specializes in personal injury claims.
+We know just how damaging dog bites can be, which is why we work tirelessly to help our clients.
+Our team of attorneys operates on a contingency fee model and can review your case for free to see if you may be eligible for compensation.
+If you choose to hire us, you will only pay for our services if we recover compensation for you.
+Contact Shulman & Hill to schedule your free case consultation today.